 The post-service debrief is facilitated by the Coordinator of

 Students will also complete a final reflection piece for assessment purposes.

-repeated.
 MAP runs all-year-long (fall, spring, and summer semesters).

 Talk with your adviser about enrolling in MAP.